pints-team/pints/CONTRIBUTING.md

 1. Unit tests should test a very small block of code (e.g. a single method) 1b.
 When writing tests, start from the simplest case, and then work up
-2. Unit tests _test the public API_ (i.e. hey never access private methods or variables).
+2. Unit tests _test the public API_ (i.e. they never access private methods or variables).
 They test _if_ the code does what it promises to do, not _how_ it does it.
 3. There are hundreds of unit tests, and good developers run all of them several times a day.
 Therefore, unit tests should be _fast_.
 4. If you're testing something stochastic, seed the number generator as part of the test